liorp/liorp.github.io/_posts/2022-05-08-react-dvd-player-animation.md

   - dvd
   - dvd-player
   - animation
+excerpt: "Creating the iconic dvd animation in React.
+Will it touch the corner?"
 ---

-Creating the iconic dvd animation in React.
-Will it touch the corner?
-{: .page__subtitle}

 ## Intro